Ultralight Backpacking Stuff Sacks for Thru Hikes & Backcountry Trips

 Clothes: No-brainer.
 Keep your clothes as dry as you can so you stay warm.
 You’ll be able to stay out in the backcountry longer and be more comfortable if you pay close attention to keeping your clothes dry.

 Food: Thin paper coatings for your oatmeal, coffee, or other food items could easily break when wet.
 Keep them separated in a Stuff Sack so that one, they have a better chance of staying dry and preserving your precious calories, and two: if they do break, they won’t be all over everything in the contents of your pack.

 Personal Stuff, Toiletries: Stuff sacks are ideal to compartmentalize all your personal items, including knife, spoon, toothbrush, extra guyline, etc. Need advice on how to piece together a minimal kit of toiletries?
 Check out our post on how to pack your personal items here.

-- Because I use a shelter made with 100% waterproof Cuben Fiber fabric, I don’t need a sack for my shelters.
-Since Cuben Fiber doesn’t retain water, I simply stuff it at the very bottom of my pack.
+Because I use a shelter made with 100% waterproof fabric, I don’t need a sack for my shelters.
+Since DCF doesn’t retain water, I simply stuff it at the very bottom of my pack.
 Thus, my pack becomes the stuff sack for my shelter.
 Even if it got drenched on the night before, water from my shelter will just pool at the bottom of my pack.

-- Create a “packing system,” is also a great way to work towards keeping all of the stuff in your pack dry.
-My system is comprised of a shelter, backpack and stuff sacks all made of Cuben Fiber.
-I understand not everyone can use Cuben Fiber for everything, but regardless of what you use, always consider your pack as a system, and brainstorm the best ways to keep your stuff compartmentalized and dry.
+Creating a “pack system,” is also a great way to work towards keeping all of the stuff in your pack dry.
+My system is comprised of a backpack, shelter, and stuff sacks all made with Dyneema Composite Fabrics.
+I understand not everyone can use this material for everything, but regardless of what you use, always consider your pack as a system, and brainstorm the best ways to keep your stuff compartmentalized and dry.